Indoor Air Quality In Midlothian, Mansfield, Venus, TX and Surrounding Areas

 Then call us at (972) 775-8084 to learn how we can make this work in your home!

 According to the EPA, indoor air can be much more polluted than outdoor air.
 There are thousands of different products in our homes that could cause indoor air pollution.

 Some of the most common causes of indoor air pollution are:

 - Building materials and household furnishings

 - Solvents used in cleaning and hobby activities

 Improving Indoor Air Quality

-Because of the fact that there are so many causes of indoor air pollution, it may seem like a daunting task to keep you and your family safe from these potentially toxic sources.
+Because there are so many causes of indoor air pollution, it may seem overwhelming to keep you and your family safe from these potentially toxic sources.

-But there are several steps you can take to help reduce your risk of negative health effects from indoor air pollution.
+But there are several steps you can take to help reduce your risk of adverse health effects from indoor air pollution:

 - Improve ventilation by opening windows and doors when the weather permits